AditiMishra02/COOL-CODING-RESOURCES/README.md

 https://t.me/pythontg_archive/3

-SO THIS WAS ALL ABOUT PYTHON RESOURCES
+SO IT WAS ALL ABOUT PYTHON RESOURCES

 FOR MORE RESOURCES ON OTHER LANGUAGES  ....
-STAY TUNED
+STAY TUNNED